awocrf/Shunt/README.md

 ## Usage

 The library is header only, so you can just include the header file in your project.
-The library is under the class `Shunt`:
+The library is under the class `Shunt`.

+Arduino:
 ```cpp
 #include <Shunt.hpp>